-We are currently the registrar of the Scheme.
 We have delegated responsibility for keeping and maintaining the register to KWILP under an administration and investment management agreement.
-KWILP has appointed MMC Limited to become the registrar of the Scheme and undertake some of the administration management functions in respect of the Scheme.
-This appointment will take effect in November 2021 on a date mutually agreed between the parties.
+KWILP has appointed MMC Limited to be the registrar of the Scheme and undertake some of the administration management functions in respect of the Scheme.